thienclaa/congenial-octo-memory/README.md

 - Conducting market research and statistical analysis to discover patterns and trends
 - Developing Key Performancee Indicators (KPIs) and reports for strategic decision-making
 - Collaborating with cross-functional teams in Agile environments

 ### Certifications:
 Holds certifications in Alteryx, AWS Machine Learning, and AWS Cloud Practitioner.

+### Please access the project files through the Personal Project folder